rovellipaolo/gnome-shell-extension-sermon/README.md

 MenuPresenter()
   ✔ when initialized, there is no event in the menu
-  ✔ when initialized, there is no section in the menu ✔ when initialized, the icon in shown in the menu
+  ✔ when initialized, there is no section in the menu ✔ when initialized, the active sections are retrieved ✔ when initialized, the icon in shown in the menu

 MenuPresenter.onClick()
-  ✔ when clicking on the menu and this is already open, no operation is performed ✔ when clicking on the menu and this opens, the menu is cleared and then shown again
+  ✔ when clicking on the menu and this is already open, no operation is performed ✔ when clicking on the menu and this opens, the active sections are refreshed ✔ when clicking on the menu and this opens, the menu is cleared and then shown again

 MenuPresenter.setupEvents()